Peripherals library¶

 Warning

-All the other libraries and the application code shall call the functions from hV_HAL_Peripherals
+All the other libraries and the application code shall call the functions from hV_HAL_Peripherals, with hV_HAL as prefix.

 Configure¶